ppy/osu-wiki/news/2025/2025-01-30-community-choice-2024-voting-open.md

 - [osu!mania 4K voting](https://osu.ppy.sh/community/contests/234)
 - [osu!mania 7K voting](https://osu.ppy.sh/community/contests/235)

-Unlike previous times, the votings for osu!mania are split between the 4K and 7K key modes.
+Unlike previous times, the votings for osu!mania are split between the 4K and 7K key modes due to popular demand.

 Again, you have **14 days** from now to decide, so don't get stuck between maps for too long.